Lesson 109 — Introductory Bayesian statistics

 Prior, likelihood, posterior.
-Bayes' rule.
+Bayes's rule.
 Beta-Bernoulli conjugates.
 MAP versus MLE.
 Credible interval.
-Introduction to inference through the Bayesian paradigm.
+Introduction to inference under the Bayesian paradigm.

 Used in: Stochastik LK (Alemanha, Klasse 12) · H2 Math Statistics (Singapura) · AP Statistics (EUA)